proven-network/proven-2pc/README.md

 - `prepare` - Phase 1 of 2PC, validate and prepare to commit
 - `commit` - Phase 2 of 2PC, make changes permanent
 - `abort` - Rollback all changes
+- `snapshot` - Generate a point-in-time snapshot of engine state
+- `restore_from_snapshot` - Restore engine state from a snapshot

 ### Concurrency Control
 - **SQL**: Predicate-based locking with retry on conflicts